 Schrodinger software suite.
 The Schrodinger suite also include

 Maestro, a visualization tool for molecular dynamics.
-The Schrodinger suite was installed on the parallel file system
+The Schrodinger suite is available on the shared HPC storage system at the following path:

 Molecular Dynamics Simulation Process Using the Schrodinger Suite